shannonmaloy/yard-sales/README.md

 - User can access the application and search upcoming yard sales
 - User can filter upcoming yard sales by a filter option such as zip code or city, state.
 - User can view upcoming yard sales in a list or on a map
-- User can sign up and becoming a Member
+- User can sign up and become a Member
 - Member can save upcoming yard sales for future reference
 - Member can post/update/delete an upcoming yard sale they are having.
 - Posted yard sales will have an start and expiration
 - Posted yard sales should optionally display pictures of items
 - User should be able to easily use app on mobile device

+## Planned Technologies To Be Used
+- Frontend: React.js, Database: PostgreSQL, Backend: TBD - either Ruby on Rails or Express/Node
+- APIs:  Potentially Google Maps API,

 ## Wireframes, Database Schema, Trello Board
 - [Wireframes](https://drive.google.com/file/d/1Y0JtEfZbdVu0JDSFJVm7kVPttaOfigEy/view?usp=sharing)